 She did what she loved and success followed.
-Julia Rotella, ’17, is set to graduate summa cum laude after being spotlighted as one of the country’s top student marketers.
+Julia Rotella, ’17, graduated summa cum laude after being spotlighted as one of the country’s top student marketers.

 Among the 11,000 students who are members of the American Marketing Association (AMA), graduating business administration major Julia Rotella is a standout, finishing second in the organization’s 2017 Student Marketer of the Year competition.
 “It was really amazing to see my name up on the screen,” says Rotella of the honor, which was sponsored by Northwestern Mutual and announced at the AMA’s International Collegiate Conference in New Orleans in March.

 The Monroe, Conn., native has always been drawn to the world of business.
 “I knew I wanted to be a marketing major since I was very young.
 As a kid, I actually had an eBay account and would sell things,” says Rotella.
 She also assisted her mother at craft fairs — learning about trade shows and how to best display products.
 “I enjoyed the satisfaction of selling things — being able to see the results of marketing. . . .
 Of course, I didn’t know that it was called marketing at the time,” she says with a smile.

 That changed in Rotella’s sophomore year at Masuk High School in Monroe, Conn., when she enrolled in a marketing class.
 “I remember thinking, ‘Yes!
 This is what I want to do,’” she says.
 A gifted high school student, she took Honors level and Advanced Placement courses — and was an ideal candidate for very selective colleges and universities.
 After considering tuition costs, she chose Southern where she was accepted in the Honors College and received a Presidential Scholarship, a merit-based award that covered her full in-state tuition and fees for four years.